Preliminary remarks on Vaccines

 Loss multiplying factor

-The multiplying factor is a standard factor based on experience to calculate the first order.
-For a long-term programme, it should be adapted according to real losses or specific data available on the vaccine (in consultation with the medical department).
+The loss multiplying factor is a standard factor based on experience to calculate the first order.
+For a long-term programme, it should be adjusted according to real observed losses or specific vaccine data, in consultation with the medical department.

 Example: